-Lupus symptoms vary from patient to patient, some of the more common symptoms are listed below:
+Lupus symptoms vary from patient to patient, so each patient may have a variety of the following symptoms:

 extreme Fatigue